fluencelabs/gitbook-docs/js-sdk/1_concepts.md

 Even though the js-based implementation closely resembles [node](https://github.com/fluencelabs/gitbook-docs/js-sdk/node.md) there are some considerable differences to the latter.

 `FluencePeer` does not host services composed of wasm modules.
 Instead it allows to register service call handlers directly in javascript.
 The Aqua language compiler creates a typed helpers for that task.
-Using Aqua compiler is strontly advised when working with JS SDK.
+Using Aqua compiler is strongly advised when working with JS SDK.

 Due to the limitations of browser-based environment `FluencePeer` cannot be discovered by it's Peer Id on it's own.
 To overcome this `FluencePeer` must use an existing node which will act as a `relay`.
 When a peer is connected through a relay it is considered to be `client`.
 The `FluencePeer` routes all it's particle through it's relay thus taking advantage of the peer discovery implemented on the node.
 A particle sent to the connected client must be routed through it's relay.

 The js-based peer does not implement the full set of builtin functions due the limitations described previously.
-E.g there is no builtins implementation for _kad_ or _srv_ services.
+E.g there is no built-ins implementation for _kad_ or _srv_ services.
 However _op_ service is fully implemented.
-For the full descriptions of implemented builtins refer to [Api reference](https://github.com/fluencelabs/gitbook-docs/js-sdk/js-sdk/6_reference/modules.md)
+For the full descriptions of implemented built-ins refer to [Api reference](https://github.com/fluencelabs/gitbook-docs/js-sdk/js-sdk/6_reference/modules.md)

 In contrast with the node implementation `FluencePeer` can initiate new particles execution.
 Aqua compiler generates executable functions from `func` definitions in aqua code.

 ## Creating applications with Aqua language

 The official way to write applications for Fluence is using Aqua programming language.
-Aqua compiler emits TypeScript or JavaScript which in turn can be called from a js-based environemt.
+Aqua compiler emits TypeScript or JavaScript which in turn can be called from a js-based environment.
 The compiler outputs code for the following entities:

-1. Exported `func` declarations are turned into callable async functiokns
+1. Exported `func` declarations are turned into callable async functions
 2. Exported `service` declarations are turned into functions which register callback handler in a typed manner

 To learn more about Aqua see [aqua book](https://doc.fluence.dev/aqua-book/)

 The building block of the application are:

-* Aqua code for peer-to-peer communication
+- Aqua code for peer-to-peer communication
-* Compiler cli package for aqua to \(java\)typescript compilation
+- Compiler cli package for aqua to \(java\)typescript compilation
-* Initialization of the `FluencePeer`
+- Initialization of the `FluencePeer`
-* Application specific code \(java\)typescript in the framework of your choice
+- Application specific code \(java\)typescript in the framework of your choice

 In the next section we see it in action